-- An airplane is quite fragile and flies at huge speeds.
-Yet it is one of the most secure transport devices. - A pilot constantly follows rules and procedures.
-Yet an airplane is a symbol of freedom. - Once you are trained, flying a little airplane is easy.
-Yet if a problem occurs, you have to sort of solve a rubicube in a few seconds. - Many flight tutorials are written with a lot of humor.
-Yet an attempt to make humor or show your skills with a real aircraft will bring you before a court.
+- An airplane is quite fragile and flies at high speeds.
+Yet it is one of the safest forms of transport. - Pilots must constantly follow rules and procedures.
+Yet an airplane is a symbol of freedom. - With a little training, flight a small aircraft is easy.
+Yet if a problem occurs, you must be able to resolve it in a few seconds. - Many flight tutorials are written with a lot of humor.
+Yet not taking flying seriously will bring you down to earth prematurely.

-This tutorial is based on the Cessna 172p which is the default airplane on lots of flight simulators and a great airplane:
+The aircraft used in this tutorial is the Cessna 172p, the standard aircraft in many real life flight schools and a great airplane:

-Possibly take a quick look at the following articles.
-You may feel the need to come back to them later.
-They contain answers to questions that can arise while reading this tutorial.
-The first ones show the airplane's main parts and controls:
+You may find the following articles useful if read in conjunction with this tutorial.
+They contain many answers to questions that may arise while reading this tutorial.
+This first one in paricular is a good intruction to the airplane's main parts and controls: